 The President's (Warren) Commission Executive Sessions reveal a starkly divided group with conflicting ideas about the evidence, mistrust of some public officials, the media influencing the case, and reasonable doubts that were absent from its final pronouncements.
 Most Commissioners and staff sought to find a resolution based on facts.
 Unfortunately, some officials deprived the inquiry of the substantial conflicting evidence necessary to do so.

 Despite the later claims of conspiracy being impossible, that very situation was officially among the reasonable possibilities.
-Using pseudonyms Agency Deputy Director of Plans Richard Helms sent a cable to Mexico City Chief of Station Winston Scott stating, "We have by no means excluded the possibility that other as yet unknown person may have been involved or even that other powers may have played a role."i However, this open-minded assessment was feasibly reliant on the type of conspiracy, several Agency employees and related Cuban exiles desired a Soviet plot.
+Using pseudonyms Agency Deputy Director of Plans Richard Helms sent a cable to Mexico City Chief of Station Winston Scott stating, "We have by no means excluded the possibility that other as yet unknown persons may have been involved or even that other powers may have played a role."i However, this open-minded assessment was feasibly reliant on the type of conspiracy, several Agency employees and related Cuban exiles desired a Soviet plot.
 Evidence of a Communist plot would serve inciting the United States to seek vengeance against the Castro regime and this would enable them to seize Cuba.
 When substantial evidence to support that agenda did not materialize other reasonable leads beyond Communism faced suppression.